sarva-subbu/api-test/README.md

 View Test reports @ /api-test/target/surefire-reports/com.sarva.apitest.cars-2.html, if the test was ran using @RunWith

-View Test reports @ /api-test/target/surefire-reports/com.sarva.apitest.cars-2.json, if the test was ran in parallel [with no @RunWith and with @Test]
+View Test reports @ /api-test/target/surefire-reports/com.sarva.apitest.cars-2.json and /api-test/target/surefire-reports/timeline.html, if the test was ran in parallel [with no @RunWith and with @Test]